 How is the lesson taught?

-Leaves of Change is a two-day lesson designed for 5th grade students that teach critical thinking and graphing, as well as how to interpret data, using modern and fossil leaves from the Slater Museum.
+Leaves of Change is a lesson on fossils designed for 5th grade students that teach critical thinking and graphing, as well as how to interpret data, using modern and fossil leaves from the Slater Museum.

 Next Generation Science Standards met by this lesson: